General Application FAQ

-To qualify you must have AB 540/AB 2000 status.
+To qualify you must have AB 540/AB 2000/SB 68 status.
 Under these assembly bills, you must meet the following:

-- Attend a California elementary, middle, and/or high school for a combination of three or more years; AND
+- Attend a California elementary, middle, and/or high school for a combination of three or more years; OR

-- Graduate from a California high school or pass the California High School Proficiency Exam (CHSPE)
+- Received a GED or passed the California High School Proficiency Exam; OR

 Do I need parent information on my FAFSA or CA Dream Act?